bitnami/charts/bitnami/magento/README.md

 ## Notable changes

+### To 23.0.0

+This major release bumps the MariaDB version to 10.6.
+Follow the [upstream instructions](https://mariadb.com/kb/en/upgrading/) for upgrading to MariaDB 10.6.
+No major issues are expected during the upgrade.

 ### 21.0.0

 This major updates the Elasticsearch subchart to its newest major, 19.0.0, which removes support for elasticsearch-curator.
 Check [Elasticsearch Upgrading Notes](https://github.com/bitnami/charts/tree/main/bitnami/elasticsearch#to-1900) for more information.